Sunita002/nodejs-just-readme/README.md

 ![screenshot-readme](https://user-images.githubusercontent.com/87583026/138618254-2fd50a9f-bf40-4431-9ed3-26a869f88acc.PNG)

 ## Directions
-Please locate output folder in repository for readme file generated in node.js
+Please locate output folder in repository for readme file generated in node.js using the command line